PavcaHyx/my-path-to-IT/README.md

 * when: October 2020
 * organization:[Red Hat - Verified Certificate](https://courses.edx.org/certificates/4ceddc37878b4f27979097d15fbd71a9)
 * repository:
-* description:Course that that provided with a basic introduction to Linux.
+* description: Course that that provided with a basic introduction to Linux.
 * needed time: ~8h